List of N Idioms:

 - I don’t know who was smoking in the house this afternoon while I was out but if someone doesn’t name names soon you’re all going to be punished.

 - I didn’t steal that girl’s purse but I know who I did.
-However, if I named names it would be much worse than the punishment I’m currently receiving.
+Sadly, the person is a bully and if I name names it would be much worse than the punishment I’m currently receiving.

 near and dear to someone: something that is very special to someone.